LookHere: Vision Transformers with Directed Attention Generalize and Extrapolate: Experiments

 \textbf{Patch Logit-lens.} Inspired by interpretability research \cite{Nostalgebraist}, we evaluate the quality of the learned patch representations for models leveraging LookHere compared with other methods.
 Following prior work \cite{vilas2023analyzing_vit, joseph2023vit}, we project frozen patch representations onto the learned class embedding space using the MLP classifier head that was learned for the CLS token.
 We leverage the ImageNet-S dataset \cite{gao2022luss}, which contains partial segmentation maps for $12$k images from Val, covering $919$ ImageNet classes.

-\textbf{Extrapolating.} With the best model per method, we test on larger images, increasing the number of patches.
+\textbf{Extrapolating.} With the best model per method, we test on images larger than $224^2$ px, increasing the number of patches and we test on images smaller than $224^2$ px, decreasing the number of patches; for both experiments, no further training is performed --- the models are tested on their resolution generalization ability.
 For $1$D-learn and $2$D-sincos, we bilinearly interpolate the position embeddings used during training.
 For Factorized, we linearly interpolate the position embeddings for each axis.
 Fourier does not require adjustment since fractional positions along each axis are used as input.
 For RPE-learn, we interpolate the learned relative biases using the official BEiT implementation \cite{beit}. $2$D-ALiBi does not require adjustment either.
 However, we tune a parameter on minival that scales the distance penalty at each test resolution.
 For $2$D-RoPE, we tune its base frequency on minival --- this is a SoTA method to extrapolate RoPE used in NLP \cite{rope_scaling}.
 Lastly for LookHere, we tune the global slope on minival.
 The benefits of tuning slopes are minimal, see Appendix \ref{appn:extrapolate_tuning}.